bruce34/gorun/README.md

 ### Way of working

-The scripts can be organised in a repo in a directory each, with a [Makefile](example/home/user/Makefile) at the top level that will automatically extract the go.mod and go.sum (.gitignore) the first time it is run, and thereafter take the changes from the filesystem.
+The scripts can be organised in a repo in a directory each, with a [Makefile](example/linux/home/user/Makefile) at the top level that will automatically extract the go.mod, go.sum and optional go.work/go.work.sum files the first time it is run, and thereafter take the changes from the filesystem.
 That way there is only one checked in version of dependency versions - in the comment at the top of the script.

 The individual script files (not the go.mod and go.sum files) and any "extra" source directory can then be deployed to a single directory already on the PATH, e.g. /usr/local/bin